 Where Do Peacocks Live?

-Nowadays we're very used to seeing peacocks in parks and gardens in every continent apart from the Antarctic; of course, their popularity is owed to their striking plumage and easy taming.
+Nowadays we're very used to seeing peacocks in parks and gardens in almost every continent.
+Their popularity is in a large part owed to their striking plumage and docile nature.
 In fact, peafowl were artificially introduced to most of these areas centuries to keep as decoration.

 There are two species of peafowl, both of them native to South Asia.
-The blue peacock (Pavo cristatus) comes originally from India and the island of Ceylon (Sri Lanka) - they're so important there that they have become the national bird of India.
+The blue peacock (Pavo cristatus) comes originally from India and the island of Ceylon (Sri Lanka).
+They are so important there that they have become the national bird of India.
 Wild peafowl are mainly found across the Indian subcontinent.
 However, the probability of finding groups of wild peacocks is not restricted to that geographical area, but rather throughout the habitat in which the species can thrive.

 The green peacock (Pavo muticus), on the other hand, inhabits more Eastern areas.
 They are found in the wild in India, but also in Myanmar, China, Thailand, Vietnam, Cambodia, Malaysia and Java.
 Their habitat is more tropical than that of the blue peacock; it has been widely destroyed and reduced, which is why the green peafowl is an endangered species.